6uoMycop/notes/networks.md

 1. The switch table is initially empty.
 2. For each incoming frame received on an interface, the switch stores in its table (1) the MAC address in the frame's source address field, (2) the interface from which the frame arrived, and (3) the current time.
 In this manner the switch records in its table the LAN segment on which the sender resides.
 If every host in the LAN eventually sends a frame, then every host will eventually get recorded in the table.
 3. The switch deletes an address in the table if no frames are received with that address as the source address after some period of time (the **aging time**).

+**Properties of Link-Layer Switching**

+We can identify several advantages of using switches, rather than broadcast links such as buses or hub-based star topologies:
+- *Elimination of collisions*.
+In a LAN built from switches (and without hubs), there is no wasted bandwidth due to collisions!
+The switches buffer frames and never transmit more than one frame on a segment at any one time.

 **Switches Versus Routers**